Wruczek/ts-website/README.md

 If you want to enable this feature, make sure you have ``$config["general"]["christmasmode"]`` set to ``true`` in your config file.
 Set it to ``false`` will disable this theme forever for everyone.

+**If you plan on using a custom query account (i.e. generated in your TeamSpeak client), please make a new identity for it to ensure that the adminlist works correctly**

 ### Requirements
 PHP Installation:
 - PHP 5.5 or newer (although latest PHP version is highly recommended!)